ElderByte-/delivery-service-api/README.md

 # Delivery Service API

-This is a draft api between the transport system  and external carriers.
+This is a draft api between the transport system  and external delivery services.

 The api describes: